Sync.in: Features

-The software auto-saves the document at each keystroke while participants can permanently save specific versions at any time.
-A "time slider" feature allows anyone to explore the history of the note and how it evolved to its current state.
+The software auto-saves the document at each keystroke, while participants can permanently save specific versions at any time.
+A “time slider” feature allows anyone to explore the history of the note and how it evolved to its current state.
 It is a screenshot video of the creation of the note, keystroke-by-keystroke.
 The final document can be downloaded in HTML, plain text, or a bookmark file.

-Sync.in Pro allows teams to create a secure site on a sync.in sub-domain with users for everyone in the team.
-Notes are private to the team members and individual notes can be password protected.
+Sync.in Pro allows teams to create a secure site on a sync.in subdomain with users for everyone in the team.
+Notes are private to the team members, and individual notes can be password protected.
 There is also an option to selectively make notes available to the world.